 Because of Highland Long/Short Healthcare Fund's policy of investing primarily in securities issued by healthcare companies, the Fund is susceptible to economic, political or regulatory risks or other occurrences associated with the healthcare industry.
 The Highland Long/Short Healthcare Fund faces the risk that economic prospects of healthcare companies may fluctuate dramatically because of changes in the regulatory and competitive environments.
 See "Regulatory Risk" below.
-A significant portion of healthcare services are funded or subsidized by the government, which means that changes in government policies, at the state or federal level, may affect the demand for healthcare products and services.
+A significant portion of healthcare services are funded or subsidized by the government, which means that changes in government policies or legislative or regulatory activities, at the state or federal level, (such as approval policies for drugs, medical devices or procedures, and changes in governmental and private payment systems and product liabilities) may affect the demand for healthcare products and services.
+In addition, healthcare companies may be affected by product obsolescence, thin capitalization, limited product lines, markets and financial resources, or personnel challenges affecting the healthcare sector.
 Other risks include the possibility that regulatory approvals (which often entail lengthy application and testing procedures) will not be granted for new drugs and medical products, the chance of lawsuits against healthcare companies related to product liability issues, and the rapid speed at which many healthcare products and services become obsolete.